On the gcd graphs over polynomial rings: Induced subgraphs of gcd-graphs

 We can see that $\hat{f}$ is a graph morphism which turns $G$ into an induced subgraph of $H \times K_{|G|}.$ \end{proof}

 We are now ready to prove an analog of Erdős-Evans's theorem in the function fields case.

 \begin{prop} Let $G$ be a fixed graph and $q$ a fixed prime power.
-There exists a positive integer $r$ such that for each $d \geq r$, we can find $F_d \in \F_q[x]$ satisfying the following conditions \begin{enumerate} \item $\omega(F_d) = d$, \item $G$ is an induced subgraph of the unitary Cayley graph $G_{F_d}(\{1 \})$. \end{enumerate}
+There exists a positive integer $r$ such that for each $d \geq r$, {there exists} $F_d \in \F_q[x]$ satisfying the following conditions \begin{enumerate} \item $\omega(F_d) = d$, \item $G$ is an induced subgraph of the unitary Cayley graph $G_{F_d}(\{1 \})$. \end{enumerate}

 \end{prop}